FOR IMMEDIATE RELEASE

 This work of art features women from each of Pennsylvania’s 67 counties, along with a message about how breast cancer has touched their lives.
-The women reflect the diversity of Pennsylvania, and their stories reflect the impact of breast cancer on themselves, their families and their communities.
-The exhibit encourages women to learn about early detection and celebrates life, courage, hope and dignity of women and families who have battled breast cancer.
+The women reflect the diversity of Pennsylvania, and their stories show the impact of breast cancer on themselves, their families and their communities.
+The exhibit encourages women to learn about early detection and celebrates life, courage, hope and the dignity of women and families who have battled breast cancer.
 67 Women, 67 Counties: Facing Breast Cancer in Pennsylvania is sponsored by the PBCC and funded by the Pennsylvania Department of Health.

 The PBCC represents, supports and serves breast cancer survivors and their families in Pennsylvania through educational programming, legislative advocacy and breast cancer research grants.
 The PBCC is a statewide non-profit organization dedicated to finding a cure now…so our daughters won’t have to.
 For more information, please call 800-377-8828 or visit www.PABreastCancer.org.